-The duo earned a standing ovation for their debut performance on Sept.
+Weaver and Kennedy earned a standing ovation for their debut performance on Sep.
 19, to “Wake Me Up” by Avicii, which included a footwork section from the tough “Yankee Polka” compulsory dance.
 The speed and flow of the routine were rewarded with 28.3 points, the highest score of the night.
 “This is first time in figure skating history the ‘Yankee Polka’ has gotten people on their feet, I have to say.
 I was very impressed,” said guest judge Scott Moir.

-In week 2, they rocked the house with their performance to “Hot Stuff” by Donna Summers, which included twizzle elements executed perfectly in sync.
+In week 2, Weaver and Kennedy rocked the house with their performance to “Hot Stuff” by Donna Summers, which included twizzle elements executed perfectly in sync.
 That performance earned them a perfect 6.0 and three 5.9s.

 Weaver recalled performing a guest appearance with Andrew Poje during the show’s first season in 2009, and said she has always been a fan.
 “Andrew and I were the poster kids in 2009, so I have always thought it was a dream job and when it went off the air I was sad.”